GoInterject/GoInterject.github.io/wGetStarted/L-Dev-Error-Handling.md

 ## Overview

-This page will cover error handling in Interject development using T-SQL’s RAISERROR and Interject’s UserrNotice flag.
+This page will cover error handling in Interject development using T-SQL’s RAISERROR and Interject’s UserNotice flag.

 ### Understanding Error Handling